-To make the migration tapes ready for use by DMF, you must run a script to relabel each virtual tape's barcode so that it indicates the specific RAID unit in which the tape is stored.
-(For example, CO09AA might be transformed into CO0AAA, where the fourth character identifies the RAID unit to DMF.)
-The DMF library server uses the barcode when picking tapes for writing in order to optimize the shelf's bandwidth.
+The DMF library server uses the barcode when selecting tapes.
+You must run a script to relabel each virtual tape's barcode so that it indicates the specific RAID set in which the tape is stored, in order to optimize I/O to and from the COPAN shelf.
+(For example, C009AA might be transformed into C00AAA, where the fourth character identifies the RAID set to DMF.)